 When an applicant is purchasing a wallaby game licence only so that they can participate in a crop protection activity (spotlight permit) as a non-shooting participant, (for example, as a spotlight holder or driver), then tick the firearm exempt box on the game licence application form.

-Hunters can purchase game licences for one or more species at the same time.
-Licences can also be bought individually as required, by payment of the prescribed fee.
+Applicants can purchase game licences for one or more game species at the same time, or individually as required from 1 February each year.
 No further cost will be incurred for game licence card updates.